Software Engineering: A Modern Approach

 .

 Use Cases are classes that implement operations relevant to the system domain.
-For example, the system of our university should have use cases for creating a new class for a certain discipline, enrolling a student in a class, canceling a student’s enrollment, storing the subjects covered in a class, etc.
+In the context of our university system, we would have use cases for creating a new class for a certain course, enrolling a student in a class, canceling a student’s enrollment, and recording the subjects covered in a class, among others.

 1.3 Adapters